Our experiences traveling to Hawaii in 2021

 Do Big Island Locals Want Tourists to Visit?

 While there’s no doubt diversity of opinion on this subject, everyone we’ve interacted with has been wonderful.
 If you choose to travel to Hawaii during 2021, be respectful, follow the rules, support local businesses, and you’ll be a positive force in Hawaii’s recovery.

 Are Big Island Businesses Open During Covid?

 I created a big Google map with all the restaurants and sights I wanted to visit during our trip.
-While a handful turned out to be temporarily or permanently closed due to Covid, the vast majority of restaurants, parks and other tourist spots are open for business.
-Distancing measures are in place, and are similar to what you’ll find on the mainland, with restaurants operating at 50% capacity.
+While a handful turned out to be temporarily or permanently closed due to Covid, the vast majority of restaurants, parks and other outdoor tourist spots are open for business.

 I feel for the businesses that are struggling right now, but I have to admit that it’s also nice to have less competition for restaurant reservations and less crowded beaches and parks.
 If you’re willing to follow the rules, and looking for a laid-back, socially distanced vacation, now is a great time to come to Hawaii.